The Two RV Gypsies: Full-Time RVers

 Woodpecker Trail Woodpecker Trail

-Goose Overlook has a 30-foot-high observation platform overlooking Bluff Lake.
+Below: Goose Overlook has a 30-foot-high observation platform overlooking Bluff Lake.
 This area provides a wildlife viewing area for animals such as white-tailed deer and migrating Canada Geese.
-The two RV Gypsies did see the Canada Geese, but no deer.
+The two RV Gypsies did see the Canada Geese, but they did not see any deer.

 Goose Overlook sign Lee Duquette on the Goose Overlook boardwalk